christianThardy/RECAP/README.md

 # REaCAP: Reasoning Evaluation & Analysis with Cognitive and Alignment Prompts
-## A Multi-Category Prompt Dataset with Forking Tokens
+## A Multi-Category Prompt Dataset with Multi-Path Tokens

 ## Overview